tytydraco/yessleep/out/When_I_was_seventeen_a_girl_in_my_class_insisted_she_could_act_out_my_missing_friends.md

 They were still prisoners.

-The sheriff came to see me, informing  me that Stella Atwood (her apparent real name) had been arrested for kidnapping and attempted murder.
+The sheriff came to see me, informing  me that Stella (her apparent real name) had been arrested for kidnapping and attempted murder.

 My attempted murder.